Werner – Beinhart!

 Werner – Beinhart!
-(English title: Werner and the Wizard of Booze) is the first German comedy-comic-film adaption based upon the successful German comic Werner by "Brösel".
+(English title: Werner and the Wizard of Booze) is a 1990 German live-action/adult animated comedy film which was based upon the successful German comic Werner by "Brösel".

 Production

 Shooting took place in Kiel, Flensburg and Berlin between June and September 1990.

 The film contains animated sequences that are embedded in those of the live-action sequences, which form the background story.

 The football-game-scene is from the comic Werner – Alles klar?
 (1982), the pipe burst scene (alias Lehrjahre II) derives from the book Werner – Normal ja!
 (1987), the road work scene (alias Lehrjahre I) is from Werner – Wer sonst?
 (1983), the TÜV-scene is seen in, Werner – Eiskalt!
 (1985), the hospital scene is from Werner – Wer sonst? and the eatery-scene derives from Werner – Oder was?
 (1981) and Werner – Normal ja!.

 Plot

-The beginning (Live-action scene)

 A priest has difficulty starting his car.
 He makes the sign of the cross in an attempt to fix the car; when this doesn't work, he kicks it and it starts running.
 Later, his car breaks down near a forest, where he encounters a teenage witch girl calling herself Rumpelstilzchen.
 His car's registration plates have the letters PAF, indicating that it is registered in Pfaffenhofen an der Ilm district, lying between Munich and Ingolstadt.